brentp/crystal/README.md

 crystal
 -------

-A framework to evaluate methylation modeling strategies and find differentially methylated regions.
+A python module to evaluate methylation modeling strategies and find differentially methylated regions.

 quick-start
 -----------